treepeck/judo/README.md

 ## Run tests and benchmarks

-To create a disposable MySQL database and run all tests, start the backend<br/>
+To create a disposable MySQL database and run all tests, start the `justchess`<br/>
-services and execute this command:
+service and execute this command:

 ```
 ./judo.sh test